bemoid/bemoid/scss/components/group/group.md

 [[example file=components/group/example/stacked.html]]

-There is also a `.group--stackable` modifier class with which the group's items may intrinsically move to stacked state on a specific breakpoint.
+There is also a `.group--stackable` modifier class with which the group's items intrinsically move to stacked state on a specific breakpoint.

 > The breakpoint behind which elements have to stack can be setup with `$group-stackable` variable.